thavlik/vpn-operator/README.md

 ```

 ## Usage
-1. Create a `Provider` resource and accompanying `Secret` with your VPN credentials.
-Unless you set `spec.verify.skip=true` in the `Provider`, the controller will dial the service with your credentials as a way to automatically test the service end-to-end.
+1. Create a `MaskProvider` resource and accompanying `Secret` with your VPN credentials.
+Unless you set `spec.verify.skip=true` in the `MaskProvider`, the controller will dial the service with your credentials as a way to automatically test the service end-to-end.
 The expected structure of the credentials `Secret` corresponds to environment variables for a [gluetun](https://github.com/qdm12/gluetun) container.
 Refer to the [gluetun wiki](https://github.com/qdm12/gluetun/wiki) for provider-specific guides.
 ```yaml
 apiVersion: v1
 kind: Secret